 The Boulder Junction Public Library seeks to provide access to educational, informational and cultural resources to the community.
 As part of that goal, the library encourages artistic and cultural interests in the community through its rotating and permanent exhibits.

-The Boulder Junction Public Library Board of Trustees will establish an Art Committee to oversee public art planning and decision-making.
+The Boulder Junction Public Library Board of Trustees may establish an Art Committee to oversee public art planning and decision-making.
 The purpose of the Art Committee is to provide guidance, leadership and support to the Boulder Junction Public Library Board of Trustees in its goal to display permanent and rotating artwork at the Boulder Junction Public Library.

 • Be appointed by the President of the Board of Trustees in accordance with the procedure set forth in the Library’s Bylaws.